 Professional accreditation is the bedrock upon which all professions have built their reputations.
 It assures that those entering the respective field have been prepared to practice.

 When a program is nationally accredited, it provides an assurance that the preparation program has met national standards set by the field at large and has undergone rigorous external and impartial review by professionals, policymakers and representatives of the public.

-The level of excellence in the Department of Theatre Arts is measured and assessed by the National Association of Schools of Theatre.
+The level of excellence in the Department of Theatre is measured and assessed by the National Association of Schools of Theatre.